Choosing Graduate School

 - What is the actual time commitment for a teaching assistant or research assistant position?

-- Is the departmental stipend enough to live on?
+- Is the funding/stipend provided by the department enough to live on?

 - How do students interact with each other inside and outside the classroom?